 Edible gifts such as those containing chocolate, candies, or baking should not be accessible.
 Chocolate, coffee, liquor, and other “people” foods can be toxic to pets (even in small quantities).
 Keen noses might also pick up on scented candles and soaps and mistake them for food, so keep these gifts tucked safely away.

-It's hard to resist the temptation to wrap their presents and let them unwrap them on Christmas morning.
-Ribbons and bows, as well as wrapping paper, can cause harm if ingested by your pet.
-Ribbons can contain wires that can puncture, or cause blockages if swallowed.
+It's hard to resist the temptation to wrap their presents and let them unwrap them on Christmas morning, but ribbons, bows, and wrapping paper can cause harm if ingested by your pet.
+Be sure to monitor them closely or skip the wrapping a altogether

 5. The Dangers of Cords